jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 ### 505 More than 1 civil liability order may be made for same conduct
 The court may make a civil liability order of one kind against a person even though the court has made another civil liability order of a different kind against the person for the same conduct.ExamplesThe court may make a compensatory order and a pecuniary penalty order for the same conduct.The court may make a civil liability order requiring forfeiture of financial products and declaring a previous exercise of voting rights attaching to those products to be void.

-### 506 Only 1 pecuniary penalty order may be made for same conduct
+### 506 Only 1 pecuniary penalty may be imposed for same conduct
+(1) This section applies if conduct by a person constitutes a contravention, or the involvement in the contravention, of— (a) 2 or more civil liability provisions; or
+  (b) 1 or more civil liability provisions and 1 or more other pecuniary penalty provisions.
-If conduct by a person constitutes a contravention, or the involvement in the contravention, of 2 or more civil liability provisions, proceedings may be brought against that person for the contravention, or involvement in the contravention, of any 1 or more of the provisions, but no person is liable to more than 1 pecuniary penalty order for the same conduct.
+(2) Proceedings may be brought against that person for the contravention, or involvement in the contravention, of any 1 or more of the provisions, but no person is liable to more than 1 pecuniary penalty for the same conduct.
+(3) In this section, a pecuniary penalty provision is a provision of another Act the contravention of which may give rise to civil liability to a pecuniary penalty.
+(4) Subsection (2) is subject to section 446N.

 ### 507 No pecuniary penalty and fine for same conduct
-A person cannot be ordered to pay a pecuniary penalty and be liable for a fine under this Act, the Fair Trading Act 1986, or the Financial Service Providers (Registration and Dispute Resolution) Act 2008 for the same conduct.
+A person cannot be ordered to pay a pecuniary penalty and be liable for a fine under this Act, the Fair Trading Act 1986, the Credit Contracts and Consumer Finance Act 2003, or the Financial Service Providers (Registration and Dispute Resolution) Act 2008 for the same conduct.

 **Limitation defences**